nateyolles/aem-granite-rendercondition-demo/README.md

 The links on the form will refresh this same page with different selectors, suffixes, querystring parameters, user-agent headers, cookies and user impersonations.
 Try clicking on those links, spoofing your user-agent header or using multiple browsers, and lock/unlock "/content/renderconditiondemo/en.html" to witness the render conditions in action.
 There are many Granite widgets defined on the page, however, only the widgets that satisfy their render conditions will display.

-View the custom Render Condition at [/apps/renderconditiondemo/components/renderconditions/day/day.jsp](http://localhost:4502/crx/de/index.jsp#/apps/renderconditiondemo/components/renderconditions/day/day.jsp).
+View the custom Day Render Condition at [http://localhost:4502/crx/de/index.jsp#/apps/renderconditiondemo/components/renderconditions/day/day.jsp](http://localhost:4502/crx/de/index.jsp#/apps/renderconditiondemo/components/renderconditions/day/day.jsp).
 This render condition demonstrates how to show/hide a widget based off the current day.

+View the custom Has Property Render Condition at [http://localhost:4502/crx/de/index.jsp#/apps/renderconditiondemo/components/renderconditions/hasProperty/hasProperty.jsp](http://localhost:4502/crx/de/index.jsp#/apps/renderconditiondemo/components/renderconditions/hasProperty/hasProperty.jsp).
+This custom Render Condition utilizes the ExpressionHelper to evaluate an Expression Language expression such as `${param.resourcePath}` or `${requestPathInfo.suffix}`.

 The settings are located in the Granite Widgets at [http://localhost:4502/crx/de/index.jsp#/apps/renderconditiondemo/components/admin/tools/operations/renderconditiondemo](http://localhost:4502/crx/de/index.jsp#/apps/renderconditiondemo/components/admin/tools/operations/renderconditiondemo).
 Notice the `granite:rendercondition` nodes under each widget, their resource type, and the JSP Expression Language used in the properties.